jessrud/pixie/README.md

  8 opStack: add 000000 load [swap] rotl dup 000000 store ...
 ```
-with the top of the pixel stack on the left, and previously the executed
+with the top of the pixel stack on the left, and the previously executed
 instruction `[bracketed]`.

-### styntax
+### syntax
 #### header
 on the first line of the program you must specify the width of the program
 respectively as decimals